openlab-at-city-tech/openlab/wp-content/plugins/text-replace/readme.txt

 = Will all instances of a given term be replaced in a single post? =

 By default, yes.
 There is a setting you can change so that only the first occurrence of the term in the post gets replaced.
-Or if you are a coder, you can use the 'c2c_text_replace_once' filter (see Hooks section).
+Or if you are a coder, you can use the 'c2c_text_replace_once' filter (see Developer Documentation section).

 = Does this plugin explicitly support any third-party plugins? =

 Yes.
 While this plugin is compatible with many other plugins that modify post and widget text, this plugin has explicit built-in support for Advanced Custom Fields and Elementor, which provide additional content areas.
-See documentation on the hook c2c_text_replace_third_party_filters for a complete list of default supported third-party filters and how to enable compatibility with other plugins and themes.
+See documentation on the hook 'c2c_text_replace_third_party_filters' for a complete list of default supported third-party filters and how to enable compatibility with other plugins and themes.

+If you know the name of the filter provided by a plugin, you can add it to the "More filters" setting to have its value processed for text replacement.

 = Does this plugin include unit tests? =